During your last few weeks and days of life, there are ways to manage the symptoms you might have.

 Palliative care and controlling symptoms

-Your GP, district nurses and the hospital doctors and nurses all work to control any symptoms you have.
+Your GP, district nurses and healthcare team all work to control any symptoms you have.
 They will try to keep you as comfortable as possible.
 They might also refer you to a palliative care team for specialist care.

-Palliative care offers relief, support and comfort to patients and their family and friends.
-It involves caring for your physical, emotional, psychological and spiritual needs in the best way possible.
-Palliative care teams are made up of:
+Palliative care offers relief, support and comfort to people affected by cancer and their family and friends.
+It involves caring in the best possible way for needs you might have in the following areas:

 - specialist doctors and nurses